-"Children were born to move," Pica says, noting that activity and movement helps kids develop not only their bodies, but also their brains, their ability to learn, and their social skills.
+"Children were born to move," Pica says, noting that movement helps kids develop not only their bodies, but also their brains, their ability to learn, and their social skills.
 "It impacts not only physical development, but cognitive, social, and emotional development–the whole child."

 Early childhood is also the best time to establish good habits, so that kids seek and enjoy exercise instead of avoiding it.
 And of course, starting early means reaping the benefits early!
 "Moderate to vigorous physical activity feeds the brain with water, glucose, and oxygen, which we all need for optimal performance," says Pica.
 "And it gets those endorphins going, so we feel better too.
-That goes for both parents and kids.
+That goes for both parents and kids."

 How to Get Your Family Moving

-Beyond being a good role model, it's up to you to promote exercise for kids by making sure that they have the time, space, and opportunity to move and play.
+Beyond being a good role model, it's up to you to promote exercise to kids by making sure that they have time, space, and opportunities to move and play.
 It's as easy, and as difficult, as that.
 If you're challenged by living in an urban setting or an extreme climate, you might need to be more creative about finding those spaces and opportunities.
 And we're all challenged by time—who can fit in everything we want and need to do?
 That's why making fitness a habit helps.
 We all find the time to brush those teeth; we need to find that time for fitness too.

 Play Together, Play Apart

 Playing with your children gives the kids playmates, demonstrates that you think play is important, and offers you the opportunity to get moving too.
 But kids also can, and should, play independently.
 "Children will learn a lot when they play on their own: problem-solving, conflict resolution, creative self-expression," says Pica.

 Pica suggests the following three games for easy, active family fun.
 Parents can serve as facilitators and cheerleaders, or join in—whatever you're all in the mood for today!